 How to use PPF Calculator?

-To use the PPF calculator correctly, you need to provide the following data:
+To use the PPF calculator correctly, you will need to provide the following data:

 Tenure of the PPF account – Minimum 15 years to max 50 years with an option of extension in blocks of 5 years.

 Deposit/Payment Frequency – This can be chosen as monthly, quarterly, half-yearly and annually.
 In case of quarterly deposits made every quarter, half-yearly deposits mean twice each year and so on.

-- Deposit Amount – This is the amount that is to be deposited in the account as per the deposit frequency.
+Deposit Amount – This amount is to be deposited in the account as per the deposit frequency.
 Thus if the deposit amount is Rs.
-1000 and Deposit Frequency is monthly, total PPF deposit for the year will be Rs.
+1,000 and Deposit Frequency is monthly, total PPF deposit for the year will be Rs.
 12,000 and automatically calculated by the PPF calculator.

-- Interest Rate – This is the PPF rate of return that you are expecting on your investment.
-In case you are wondering how to calculate PPF interest rate, don’t worry, just check the latest PPF interest rates online!
+Interest Rate – This is the PPF rate of return that you are expecting on your investment.

 Once you have provided the above data into the PPF calculator, just click on “Calculate” to get instant information about PPF maturity amount, PPF Interest earned, total PPF investment, and much more.